AMTINNO/Tipping_bucket_gauge_Bin/README.md

-# Tipping_bucket_gauge_hall_sensor
+# Tipping bucket gauge hall sensor
-Modify a tipping bucket rain gauge to use a hall sensor an log data with an Arduino
+Modify a tipping bucket rain gauge to use a hall sensor an log data with an inexpensive Arduino microcontroller.